-As part of SEBI's drive to streamline the distribution process of mutual fund products, AMFI has introduced the KYD process to verify the correctness of the information provided in the registration documents and to have verification of the ARN holders.
+As part of SEBI's drive to streamline the distribution process of mutual fund products, AMFI has introduced the KYD process to verify the correctness of the information provided in the registration documents and to have verification of the ARN holders.9

-The process consists of document verification and bio-metric process
+The process consists of document verification and bio-metric process.

-- Self-attested copy of the PAN card and specific documents as proof of address to be submitted along with application form at the CAMS-PoS.
+- Self-attested copy of the PAN card and specific documents as proof of address to be submitted along with application form at the CAMS-PoS (Computer Age Management Services-Points of Service).
 The original documents have to be presented for verification. - Bio-metric process consists of taking the impression of the index finger of the right hand of the ARN holder.
-This is done at the PoS at the time submission of documents - In case of non-individual distributors, bio-metric process will be conducted on specified authorized persons. - An acknowledgement confirming the completion of KYD process is received from the CAMS-PoS. - A photocopy of the acknowledgement has to be sent to all the AMCs with whom the distributor is empanelled
+This is done at the PoS at the time of submission of documents (both for new registrations and renewal of ARN).
+In case of non-individual distributors, bio-metric process will be conducted on specified authorized persons. - An acknowledgement confirming the completion of KYD process is received from the CAMS-PoS. - The existing ARN holders have to send the photocopy of the acknowledgement to all the AMCs with whom they are empanelled. - Obtaining AMFI Registration Number (ARN) - After obtaining the certification and completing KYD requirements, the next stage is to register with AMFI.
+On registration, AMFI allots an AMFI Registration Number (ARN).
+Individuals from the exempted category (i.e. who have attained the age of 50 years or have at least 10 years of experience as of May 31, 2010) can obtain the ARN without passing the certifying examination, provided they have attended the prescribed CPE program.